 This travel wisdom is pure gold.
-It means that travel is not about scratching destinations off the map but about how far you are willing to let go of your inhibitions and truly experience the world.
+It tells us that travel is not about scratching destinations off the map but about how far you are willing to let go of your inhibitions and truly experience the world around you.
 By doing so, you’re bound to explore depths of yourself you didn’t know you had and find the real you.

 6. “We travel, initially, to lose ourselves; and we travel, next to find ourselves.
 We travel to open our hearts and eyes and learn more about the world than our newspapers will accommodate.
 We travel to bring what little we can, in our ignorance and knowledge, to those parts of the globe whose riches are differently dispersed.
 And we travel, in essence, to become young fools again- to slow time down and get taken in, and fall in love once more.”

 This beautifully written travel proverb depicts perfectly the different stages of our journeys.
 The ultimate goal is to open our hearts, feel young, and fall in love, either with a place or a person.

 7. “All journeys have secret destinations of which the traveler is unaware.”